Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization

 \subsection{Safety and Robustness Analysis}

-While the dynamic controller approximates the time-varying optimal solutions of problem \eqref{unconstrained_problem} in an exponential rate, it is not sufficient to guarantee the safety of the systems yet.
-An illustrative experiment on how an exponentially tracking controller may break the safety constraints can be found in \cite{model_free_cbf}.
+While the dynamic controller approximates the time-varying optimal solutions of problems \eqref{unconstrained_problem} at an exponential rate, it is not sufficient to guarantee the safety of the systems yet.
+An illustrative experiment on how an exponential tracking controller may break the safety constraints can be found in \cite{model_free_cbf}.
 Besides, the ubiquitous disturbances and modeling errors require the algorithms to be robust.
 In what follows, the safety and robustness of the two prediction-correction methods are studied.
-For the sake of simplicity, it is assumed that no slack variable $\delta$ in problem \eqref{constraint_ploblem_origin}, i.e. $y = u \in \Real^m$.
-Note that the slack variable will not affect the analysis results.
-The following assumption is necessary for the theorems. \begin{assumption}[Bounded Gradient of CBF \cite{model_free_cbf}] The gradient of the CBF function $h(x)$ defined in Definition \ref{definition_CBF} is finite such that $\forall x \in \mathcal{C}$, $\nabla_x h(x) \leq b_h$ where $b_h > 0$. \end{assumption} \begin{theorem} Let Assumptions \ref{assump_convex_feasible}, \ref{assumption_gradient_bound_CBF} hold and $c\to \infty$, which means the optimal solutions of \eqref{unconstrained_problem} are the same as the optimal solutions of \eqref{constraint_ploblem_origin}.
-Denote these optimal solutions as $u^*$ uniformly. {Then, both the gradient-based and the Newton-based methods ensure safety of the systems provided that} $ \hat \gamma > \alpha$, $\alpha^\prime \triangleq q_c \left( \hat\gamma - \alpha\right) / b_h$ and $(x(t_0), y(t_0)) \in \mathcal{C}_N$, where $\mathcal{C}_N \triangleq \left\{ \left(x, y\right) | h_N(x, y) \ge 0 \right\}$ and
+For the sake of simplicity, only CBF-QP is considered, such that $y = u \in \Real^m$.
+It is noted that the extension from CBF-QP to CBF-CLF-QP is trivial.